TechPizzaDev/MinecraftServerSharp/README.md

 # ![](icon.png) MCServerSharp
 Minecraft server implementation in C# and NET5, not affiliated with Mojang.

-This is currently just a passion project and the points below are more of a vision for the future.
+This is currently just a passion project.

 <br>

-# Vision
+# Overview

 #### 🧩🌎 Extendable and Cross-platform
 Component-based plugins will play a big role in implementing game logic and extensibility.